Automate IT and infrastructure, manage complex workflows, and mitigate risk at scale.

 Achieving and maintaining compliance can seem overwhelming, but it doesn’t need to be.
 Often the first step in the journey is coming up with an actionable plan.
 This includes taking an honest, holistic look at your organization and your infrastructure and determining where you’re most at risk.

-From there, it’s imperative to understand the requirements for your organization based on your industry and the government regulating your industry.
+From there, get familiar with the compliance regulations and requirements in your industry.
 Finally, it’s turning that plan into action to ensure that everyday processes, systems, and procedures are continually reinforcing those standards.

 Whether you’re at the beginning of your journey, or you’re looking to maintain and improve the status of your compliance, Puppet can help.
 Puppet takes a consultative approach to help you find where you’re most at risk and helps you implement automation solutions that will help your organization achieve continuous compliance.